ame [options] <sequence file> <motif file>+

 |--poslist||pwm|fasta||For partition maximization, test thresholds on either X (PWM score)

 or Y (FASTA score).
 May not be used with --control or

 ||Use the FASTA score.|

-|--linreg-switchxy||Make the x-points FASTA scores and the y-points motif scores.
-Only relevant for Spearman and Linear Regression tests.||Keep the original axis.|
+|--linreg-switchxy||Make the x-points FASTA scores and the y-points PWM scores.
+Only relevant for the pearson and spearman methods.||Keep the original axis.|

 |--verbose||1|2|3|4|5||A number that regulates the verbosity level of the output information messages.
-If set to 1 (quiet) then it will only output error messages whereas the other extreme 5 (dump) outputs lots of mostly useless information.
+If set to 1 (quiet) then AME will only output error messages whereas the other extreme 5 (dump) outputs lots of mostly useless information.
 This option is best placed first.
 At verbosity level 3, AME will report the significance of each set of each partition of the sequences that it considers.||The verbosity level is set to 2 (normal).|

 If you use AME in your research, please cite the following paper: